denten-books/plain-text/1-metaphor.md

 to it becomes and the more undisguisedly it is encountered as what it is, a useful thing" [@heidegger_being_1996, 65].
 For Heidegger, there was no way to understand a tool like a hammer theoretically, by detached reflection.
-One must understand it through use, in what he called *circumspection*.
+One must understand it through use, in what he called *circumspection* [*Umsicht*]---the awareness of the object ready-to-hand [*zuhanden*] [@heidegger_sein_1967, 69].
 Through use a hammer comes into peripheral vision, "its own kind of seeing" [@heidegger_being_1996, 65].
 The metaphoric device frustrates the Heideggerian intuition about tools like hammers, planes, and needles.
 At hand, the device takes shape as a keyboard, a mouse, or a touch screen.
 But in the mind, as a simulation, it dissembles to behave like a page, a folder, or a wastepaper bin.
 The tool---a keyboard or a touch screen---is not encountered for what it is.
 Nor does simulated tool produce a special kind of knowledge of the sort elicited through mastery over actual instruments.

 Instead, the explicit function of the simulation is to obscure the mediated nature of the virtual experience and to manufacture an "interactive mimesis,"